-Alleyne serves as chair of the foundation.
+Alleyne serves as chair of the foundation’s board.
 He also sits on the program and finance and investment committees.

 Kenneth R. Alleyne, MD

-Yvette is the vice chair of the foundation and serves on the governance and finance and investment committees.
+Meléndez is the vice chair of the board and chair of the governance committee, and serves on the finance and investment committee.

 Chekesha Kidd is CEO and Founder of The Ilera Companies, which supports corporations, individuals, and families in efforts to promote better health outcomes, increase access to resources and services, and improve efficiencies in care delivery.

 Kidd previously served in executive roles at Delta Dental of Minnesota, The Hartford, and Aetna, where she was president of the student health business.
 Her experience also includes more than a decade in investment banking.
 Kidd is on the boards of the Greater Hartford YMCA and the Chaka Chinyelu Foundation, and is active with Alpha Kappa Alpha Sorority, Inc., as well as The Links Incorporated.
 She has an MBA in finance/corporate strategy and a Master’s of Health Services Administration degree from the University of Michigan.
 She is a graduate of Florida A&M University.